ys2723/Contact_Mate/README.md

 ## Contact Mate

-Contact Mate is a user-friendly contact management web application built with React JS.
-This application allows users to save and manage contacts efficiently.
+This contact manager website allows users to add, display, and delete contacts.
+The application uses React for the front end, React Router for navigation, and local storage to persist contact data.
 Key features include:

 - Save contacts by phone number or email.
 - Delete contacts as needed.